Michael Massey Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.22 team ERA that ranks 15th among all MLB pitching staffs.
+- The Angels have a 4.16 team ERA that ranks 14th across all MLB pitching staffs.

-- The Angels rank 17th in baseball in home runs allowed (78 total, 1.1 per game).
+- Angels pitchers combine to allow 78 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- Sandoval gets the start for the Angels, his 13th of the season.
-He is 3-6 with a 4.52 ERA and 48 strikeouts in 63 2/3 innings pitched.
+- Canning (5-2) takes the mound for the Angels in his 11th start of the season.
+He's put together a 4.56 ERA in 53 1/3 innings pitched, with 50 strikeouts.

-- In his last outing on Sunday against the Seattle Mariners, the lefty went five innings, allowing five earned runs while surrendering 10 hits.
+- In his most recent appearance on Sunday, the right-hander went five innings against the Seattle Mariners, giving up three earned runs while surrendering seven hits.

-- In 12 games this season, the 26-year-old has amassed an ERA of 4.52, with 6.8 strikeouts per nine innings.
-Opponents are hitting .264 against him.
+- The 27-year-old has put up an ERA of 4.56, with 8.4 strikeouts per nine innings, in 10 games this season.
+Opponents have a .252 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.